alxmrtnz/alxmrtnz.github.io/_posts/thoughts/2016-10-05-optimizing-onboarding-for-benchmarcs.md

 ---
-layout: post-zapier
+layout: post
-title: "Question Three"
-subtitle:   Zapier Product Designer Application
-comments: false
-permalink: /zapier/index.html
+title:  "Optimizing Onboarding for Benchmarcs"
+date:   2016-10-05 19:46:27
+category: thoughts
 featured-icon-url: /assets/posts/optimizing-onboarding-benchmarcs/featured-icon-search-and-add.png
-featured-icon-alt: "Icon of Golden Gate Bridge"
+featured-icon-alt: "Icon - Search"
-read-time: 2 min read
+comments: true
+permalink: /:categories/:title.html
 ---

-### Prompt
-*Tell me about a time you worked on a project designed to increase conversion rates or usage of a specific feature.
-What was the process, who did you collaborate with, and what was the outcome?
-Make sure to include sketches, wireframes, mockups, screenshots, and narrative to effectively describe your design process towards designing and building this feature.*

-Through <a href="http://metto.co/" target="_blank" class="link--text-in-p">Metto</a> , I helped design and build a web application called Benchmarcs that allows funeral homes to monitor trends in business for both their own individual homes and their competitors.
+Through <a href="http://metto.co/" target="_blank" class="link--text-in-p">Metto</a> , I helped design and build a web application called <a href="http://benchmarcs.com/" target="_blank" class="link--text-in-p">Benchmarcs</a> that allows funeral homes to monitor trends in business for both their own individual homes and their competitors.

 Traditionally, funeral homes tracked “calls,” or deaths, by skimming through obituaries in local newspapers and obituary websites.
 Because the calls listed in these sources also indicated which funeral home would be performing the funeral, each home could track how much business each competitor was receiving.

 With Benchmarcs, we helped automate this process by using web spiders to crawl online data and assess when and where calls happen.
 This helps homes save time and money and provides a central hub of important competitive data.

-### Tracking the Competition
+## Setting Up New Users with Actionable Content

 One of the biggest advantages in moving toward an automated system like Benchmarcs is that it gives funeral homes the ability to track their competition.

 Adding competitors allows users to see how many calls a competing home received over the last week, month, year, etc and also see trends in calls over that period of time.

-## The Problem

-In order to educate new users about the ability to track competitors and to help populate their accounts with competitor data, we decided to integrate the ability to add competitors into the onboarding process.
+In order to educate new users about the ability to track competitors and to help populate their accounts with competitor data, *we decided to integrate the ability to add competitors into the onboarding process*.

 <div class="pop-out-image__container">
 	<a href="{{ site.url }}/assets/zapier/images/benchmarcs-onboarding-v3.png" target="_blank" class="">